-There are songs that became my personal armor as I descended into years of self doubt.
+There are songs that became my personal armour as I descended into years of self-doubt.
 Gillan’s On the Rocks reflected my cold-hearted cynicism, Perfect Strangers, Soldier of Fortune and Whitesnake’s Ain’t Gonna Cry No More seemed to reflect the depths of my soul, while a song like Message in a Bottle carried innate warnings about the grip alcohol was beginning to have upon me.

 My love for that band has never waned

 But life moves on.
 Reality bites.
 It took a while for me to figure out that I was never going to be a rock star.
 I was trying to squeeze my square-shaped creativity into a circular shaped hole.